The medal haul for Eagle Track and Field was again gallant and collectively golden.

 “We picked up points in all but three events (100, 200, and 1600 meters),” Labus says.
 “Cameron was a great leader, our guys fed off his confidence.
 And out of the 18 competitors, 15 will return in 2022.
 The future is as bright as the present.”

-Labus is quick to credit a superb coaching staff, including Dave De Jonkheere, Joe Malouf, Henry Mancha, Johnny Usen, and Holden Hollingsworth – all excelled at the collegiate level and bring a deep reservoir of experience and expertise in developing talent into elite results and shaping imaginable into reality.
+Labus is quick to credit a superb coaching staff, including Dave De Jonkheere, Joe Malouf, Henry Mancha, Johnny Usen, Johnathon Williams, Eli Carter ‘20, and Holden Hollingsworth.
+The staff all excelled at the collegiate level and share a deep reservoir of expertise in developing talent into elite results, shaping the imaginable into reality.

 “These coaches are technicians,” Labus says.
 “They’re masterful in relating to this age group and bringing out the best in our student-athletes regardless of their existing skills.
 And the response was genuine.
 Their attitudes were don’t settle, aim higher.”